anibalacatania/libresense2/README.md

 #### Running the Panel

-Let’s assume we are using the two files presented above, to run the panel app, from an R console type:
+Let’s assume we are using the two files presented above (download them in the same folder as running the R session), to run the panel app, from an R console type:

 ``` r
 libresense::run_panel(